SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 ### 6. White and Black

-- This kind of realization is not the same thing as a conceptual understanding.
 - Complete Zen realization encompasses both the conditional and the absolute, without either confusion or contradiction.
 - The relative and the absolute are both part of Zen experience; the manifest and the unmanifest are both vehicles of realization.